 3. Wear Comfortable Shoes

 Flea markets and swap meets are sprawling affairs.
 The largest can occupy hundreds of acres.
-No matter how early you start, it’s difficult or impossible to walk every aisle and visit every stall at such markets.
+No matter how early you start, it’s difficult if not impossible to walk every aisle and visit every stall at such markets.

-However, even if you do your research ahead of time and narrow the scope of your trip to the vendors in which you’re most interested, you’re still looking at a long walk – probably several miles in total.
+However, even if you do your research ahead of time and narrow the scope of your trip to the vendors you’re most interested in, you’re still looking at a long walk – probably several miles in total.
 When you’re not walking, you’ll be standing.
-Ergo, comfortable shoes are absolutely necessary.
+That means comfortable shoes are absolutely necessary.
 Wear running shoes or tennis shoes with cushioned soles, perhaps with inserts if necessary.